 Have someone appeal on your behalf

-You are unable or unwilling to appeal the verdict on your own.
-Then another person may Appeal for you.
+If you are unable or unwilling to appeal the verdict on your own, then another person may appeal for you.
 These individuals can appeal the judgement on your behalf:

 - Your legal representation.
 A parent, guardian, or other someone who manages your affairs.